Product Number : 15100S41507

 Package includes 30 posters printed on a high quality paper 11 X 17 in size, and over 120 removable glue dots for easy set up on the walls.
 Posters are...

 By Lori Lite Ages 4-8.
 This book teaches children how to increase self-confidence and self-esteem by using affirmations.
 Children relate to the self-doubting dolphin in this story as the...

-Sometimes I Don't Like To Talk (But Sometimes I Can't Keep Quiet) (shyness) Sometimes I Drive My Mom Crazy (But I Know She's Crazy About Me) (ADHD) Sometimes I...
+Includes these six books: Sometimes I Don't Like To Talk (But Sometimes I Can't Keep Quiet) (shyness) Sometimes I Drive My Mom Crazy (But I Know She's Crazy About Me)...